sfu-cmpt340/XRAY_CLASSIFIER/README.md

 # SFU CMPT 340 Project: X-RAY AI Diagnostics (XAD)
 Chest X-Ray Classification for Pneumonia, COVID-19, and Tuberculosis

-This repository hosts an AI-powered chest X-ray diagnosis platform (XAD) that detects pneumonia, COVID-19, tuberculosis, or normal cases using deep learning models like ResNet50, VGG16, DenseNet, and a custom CNN.
+This repository hosts an ML-powered chest X-ray diagnosis platform (XAD) that detects pneumonia, COVID-19, tuberculosis, or normal cases using deep learning models like ResNet50, VGG16, DenseNet, and a custom CNN.
 Designed for rapid, automated screening, the system aids in early disease detection with high accuracy.

 ## Important Links